 ⇒ In Portugal, it’s very common to be served bread with butter or tapas and appetizers before lunch.

 There are places in Europe, like Spain, where tapas are courtesy of the restaurant, but not in Portugal.

 If you eat the bread or the appetizer you will be charged.
 They’re not usually expensive but you’ll probably be surprised when you ask for the bill.
 If you don’t eat them, they won’t charge you, but it’s still worth checking your receipt.

 ⇒ If you want to try the local food of Porto and you need to find a good local restaurant, we invite you to read our tips on how to enjoy the best gastronomic experience without spending too much.

 Souvenirs are usually cheap in Porto too.
 Souvenirs with prints of Porto tiles and things made of cork such as handbags, purses or caps are very popular.

 Depending on what you want to take as a souvenir, the prices can start from 1€, like the Portuguese printed kitchen towels.
 The typical souvenirs such as magnets and key rings usually cost between €1 and €3 and prices for postcards start from €0.30.

 Knowing the cost of the flights, accommodation, public transportation, food and activities, we will see how much a 3 day trip to Oporto costs per person:

 Total cost per person for 3 days in Porto: €189,35.

-If you liked this post please share it in your social media.
-If you care, you share! 🙂
+If you liked this post share it on your social media.
+Sharing is caring! 🙂